mk-fg/notification-thing/README.md

 * [Pango markup](https://developer.gnome.org/pango/stable/PangoMarkupFormat.html)
   support in notification summary and body, option to enable/disable that for individual messages via notification parameters, broken-markup-safe.
+  Start the thing with --test-message option to see how it works.

 * Configurable appearance via
   [Gtk3 styles](https://developer.gnome.org/gtk3/stable/chap-css-overview.html)